 Offering a Product

 When you offer a product, your customers have something tangible to purchase.
 Additionally, the product you offer can be something that you enjoy making.
 Many home businesses are started by those who begin in their free time, starting with a hobby and then monetizing it.
-From selling crocheted items, to creating custom furniture, there are a number of ways to take a product and turn it into a profitable side business.
+From selling crocheted items to creating custom furniture, there are a number of ways to take a product and turn it into a profitable side business.

 Offering a Service

-Choosing Between the Two
+Product vs. Service: Choosing Between the Two

 What you decide to do is, of course, up to you.
-Consider your goals, and your preferences.
+Consider your goals and preferences.
 Think about how you envision your home business progressing.
 I limit my workload because I don’t want to be buried by it.
 It has been suggested that I hire someone else to help me write, but I don’t want the hassle of managing others.
 However, I have been considering a virtual assistant to help with some tasks.
 But, for the most part, I try to keep it a small operation.

 That’s my goal, though.
 You need to determine your own goals.